zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 toc: false
 ---

-This guide shows you how to deploy {{site.base_gateway}} with Helm on your local environment.
+This guide shows you how to deploy {{site.base_gateway}} with Helm on your local kubernetes environment.
 These steps are known to work on [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind](https://kind.sigs.k8s.io/).
 Once deployed, Kong will be locally accessible at `https://kong.7f000001.nip.io`.
 We are using [nip.io](https://nip.io) to automatically resolve this domain to localhost.

 The {{site.base_gateway}} software is governed by the